-A Long Term Incentive (LTI) may be offered each year to the CEO at the discretion of the Board.
-The incentive, when offered, is in the form of Performance Rights which are delivered according to the Terms of the Clover Corporation Long Term Incentive Plan (established in 2006) and an annual Letter of Invitation from the Board to the CEO, setting out the terms for vesting of performance rights at the end of the three year period from the date of offer (the assessment period).
+An LTI may be offered each year to the CEO at the discretion of the Board.
+The incentive, when offered, is in the form of Performance Rights (rights to receive shares in the Company) which are delivered according to the terms of the Clover Corporation LTI Plan and a Letter of Invitation from the Board to the CEO, setting out the terms for vesting of Performance Rights at the end of an assessment period.
 Performance Rights are issued for nil consideration and entitle the recipient to receive one Clover Corporation share at no cost for each Performance Right that vests at the end of the assessment period.

-The number of Performance Rights offered at the start of each financial year is determined from a percentage of the CEO's total fixed remuneration for that year.
+The number of Performance Rights offered for a financial year is determined from a percentage of the CEO's total fixed remuneration for that year.
 This dollar value is converted into a number of Performance Rights based on the Volume Weighted Average Price of Clover Corporation shares on the ASX for the two week period up to and including the last day of the previous financial year.
-Hurdles for vesting of Performance Rights are set for each year of the 3 year assessment period, with vesting of Rights determined after the annual results for the company are released to the market at the end of the third year.
-For example, performance against hurdles set for an LTI offer if it were made in August 2017 would be assessed in September 2020, examining achievement in each of the three years since the offer date.
-Hurdles for vesting of Performance Rights reflect long term growth and financial performance of the Company relevant to growth in shareholder value, including such parameters as Earnings per Share growth over the three year period, Share Price and Return on Equity over the same period.
+Hurdles for vesting of Performance Rights reflect long term growth and financial performance of the Company relevant to growth in shareholder value, including such parameters as Earnings per Share (EPS) growth over a three year period, Return on Equity (ROE) over the same period, and achievements in building the company's product portfolio, as reflected in New Product Sales.

-Executives may also be invited to participate in the Company's Long Term Incentive Plan.
+Executives may also be invited to participate in the Company's LTI Plan.
 Performance Rights offered are on the same basis as for the CEO with the number calculated by taking a percentage of the Executive's total fixed remuneration for that year and converting this value to the number of Performance Rights granted using the same methodology as for the CEO, as described above.

-Shares vesting as a result of assessment of achievements against hurdles are purchased on-market by the Company on behalf of the CEO and Executives.
+Shares underlying Performance Rights that vest as a result of achievement of performance hurdles are either purchased on-market by the Company on behalf of the CEO and Executives, or shares can be issued provided that in the case of the CEO (who is also a director of the Company) shareholder approval is obtained.
 Any Performance Rights not vesting at the end of the assessment period lapse.
-Unvested shares are not eligible for receipt of dividends.